Eng-M0ataz/Flowery/.github/pull_request_template.md

 - [ ] Run the app on Android
 - [ ] Run the app on iOS
-- [ ] Check specific feature/page:
-  - [ ] ...
+- [ ] Navigate to the **Notifications** page
-- [ ] Verify responsiveness on different screen sizes
+- [ ] Verify that notifications are displayed in a list
+- [ ] Check UI states (empty list, long text, multiple notifications)

 ---

 ## 📸 Screenshots or Recordings (if UI changes)

-_Add screenshots or screen recordings to demonstrate your changes._
+_Add screenshots or screen recordings to demonstrate the notification list UI._
+*(Optional – e.g., showing how notifications look on light/dark mode)*

 ---